Listen to Me (Hollies song)

-"Listen to Me" is a 1968 single by the Hollies, written by Tony Hazzard.
-It was the last Hollies single of Graham Nash's original tenure in the group.
-The song reached number 11 on the UK Singles Chart in October 1968 and received praise from critics.
+"Listen to Me" is a song by Tony Hazzard.
+It was released as a single in 1968 by the Hollies; this, the last Hollies single during Graham Nash's original tenure in the group, reached number 11 on the UK Singles Chart in October 1968 and received praise from critics.

 Background and recording

-"Listen to Me" has been characterised as gentler than previous Hollies releases, with the Evening Standard describing the song as "a change of style a la Rubber Soul Beatles."
+"Listen to Me" has been characterised as gentler than previous Hollies releases; the Evening Standard described the song as "a change of style a la Rubber Soul Beatles".
 Tony Hazzard wrote the song after conceiving the lyric "your ears are deaf, your mouth is dumb, your eyes are blind".
 The songwriter was present at its recording session at EMI Studios; there, he pitched a further composition to the Hollies which Graham Nash liked, but the rest of the band chose not to record after Nash's departure.
 Consequently, "Listen to Me" was Hazzard's only composition to be recorded by the Hollies.

-The recording session for "Listen to Me" was Nash's last with the Hollies until he rejoined the band in 1982, with Nash later commenting "in my head, I had already left the Hollies".
+The recording session for "Listen to Me" was Nash's last with the Hollies until he rejoined the band in 1982; he later commented that "in my head, I had already left the Hollies".
 The band promoted the single with an appearance on the 26 September edition of Top of the Pops.
 According to drummer Bobby Elliott, they were invited to appear on the programme again as the song climbed up the chart but had to decline as Nash was in the USA and could not return in time.

 Tony Hazzard recorded a studio version of the song for his 1969 album Tony Hazzard Sings Tony Hazzard.
 Hazzard's 2022 album Demonstration features a remixed version of his original demo of the song with a newly recorded guitar part by the Hollies' Tony Hicks.